NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/inv_inventory_items.md

 {style="note"}

 Each fragment may also broadcast **events** via the **Inventory Manager**, which can be used to trigger logic such as UI updates, animations, or gameplay effects.
+Fragments may also **handle events** from a specific item, via the `HandleItemEvent` function.

 Refer to each fragment's documentation for specific behavior, memory structure, and event payloads.